-By now, we've been in enough theme parks to know that sometimes little ones are frightened by the darnedest things.
+By now, we've been in enough theme parks to know that sometimes tadpoles are frightened by the darnedest things.
 No, we're not talking scary thrills.
 We're talking creepy queues, scary on-ride characters and things that go bump in the night!
 Sometimes just being in the dark is enough to scare the little ones.
-Disneyland has its share of scary rides, and today we're looking at the ones with the highest scare factor!
+The last thing you would expect can terrify a toddler or preschooler.
+The scariest rides at Disneyland may surprise you, so hop along as we look at the rides and attractions with the highest scare factor!

-Now by all means what scares one tadpole may not scare another, and sometimes you just can't predict what's going to terrorize your own!
+By all means, what scares one tadpole may not scare another, and sometimes you just can't predict what's going to terrorize your own.
+Even rides that seemed acceptable last year may now seem terribly frightening to them!
 That's why Leap and I do a bit of ride research before we head to a new park.
 We try to identify any rides that might scare Lily and then watch the ride videos together.
 When we get to the park, we remind her that we watched the video, and that it's not as scary as it looks.
-Oddly enough, one of the best ways we've found to help Lily get through a scary ride is just to have her shut her eyes.
+One of the best ways we've found to help Lily get through a scary ride is just to have her shut her eyes.

-Pirates of the Caribbean® Attraction at Disneyland Park
+Pirates of the Caribbean at Disneyland Park

 Haunted Mansion at Disneyland Park